sidsanc/sidsanc/README.md

   ### 🔭 Check out my recent projects:

 🍽️ <ins>Your Next Meal</ins> - A donor-receiver match platform developed using Django, ReactJS, and MongoDB 🍴.
 Achieved 95% uptime and 4% data loss through efficient deployment with Github 🐙 and Jenkins 🔧.

 📰 <ins> [Fake News Detection](https://github.com/soumyendra98/Metamorphs) </ins> - A research-based project using kNN 🤝, BERT 📊, Scikit-learn 📈, and TensorFlow 🤖 to construct a system that detects fake news based on the news source and headline with 92% accuracy on the Fake News Challenge dataset and 91% accuracy on the LIAR-PLUS dataset.

+ 🌍 <ins>Wildlife Conservation Chatbot</ins>🦁 - The Wildlife Conservation Chatbot is a project that aims to raise awareness about wildlife conservation and provide users with valuable information about conservation policies, rates of animal species detected in their uploaded images, and more.
+The chatbot utilizes the OpenAI API for natural language processing and Gradio for creating an intuitive user interface.

 🚗 <ins>Vehicle Detection and Tracking</ins> - Fine-tuned the YOLO and implemented NMS to filter duplicate detections, achieving a detection accuracy of 92% 🚘.
 Leveraged OpenCV 📷 for image preprocessing and NumPy 🧮 for efficient data manipulation, resulting in a real-time vehicle detection rate of 10 frames per second 🚦.

 🎥 <ins>AI-based Movie Analysis</ins> - Developed a Deep Learning application to predict movie genre and estimate the percentage of violence in an action movie based on script analysis and motion detection techniques 🎬.
 Achieved a 93.7% accuracy in predicting movie genre and mIOU score of 0.78 in estimating the percentage of violence.
   </div>

 <div align="center">